squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L03-DockerContainers.md

 **Now here comes Kubernetes to rescue**

 Kubernetes solves all these questions (and more!).
-My attempt to reduce Kubernetes in one sentence would be: “Kubernetes is a Container Orchestrator, that abstracts the underlying infrastructure.
+My attempt to explain Kubernetes in one sentence would be: “Kubernetes is a Container Orchestrator, that abstracts the underlying infrastructure.
 (Where the containers run)”.

+Let's start with deploying application using Kurbernetes in the next lecture